 To receive regular updates from Tufts University about the Dog Park, please register your email address with us.
 Although Cummings School will occasionally share information with you about campus news and upcoming events, your email address will not be shared with anyone else.
 You may unsubscribe at any time.

-All Tufts Dog Park users must register in advance with Tufts Auxillary Services via our online registration system.
+All Tufts Dog Park users must register in advance with Tufts Auxiliary Services via our online registration system.

 The registration fee of $25 helps to offset Cummings School's costs for waste disposal (including bags), as well as fees for general maintenance of the field.
 Cummings School community members will have this fee waived.